infostretch/qaf-report/README.md

  - Java 8 or later
  - Maven

 [Download](https://github.com/infostretch/qaf-report/archive/refs/heads/master.zip), extrect and start using repository editor for webservices call and grpc call.
-If you have exiting automation project extract to your automation project directory.
+If you have existing automation project extract to your automation project directory.
 From command line execute

 ```